the clean

 SEGMENTATION

-Type One will initially focus on intercepting new natural gas, coal, and diesel generating capacity in the 1 GWe and greater range and replacement of decommissioned plants for heat and electricity in the emerging markets of OECD Asia.
+Type One will initially focus on intercepting new natural gas, coal, and diesel generating capacity in the 500 MWe and greater range and replacement of decommissioned plants for heat and electricity in the emerging markets of OECD Asia.
 This market represents:

 ● the largest and fastest-growing region in the world for energy consumption (a projected